ianmnv/JS-Practics/README.md

-# Learning
+# Learning in progress

-Here's where I did understood all the fundamentals of JavaScript.

-From what is a variable to understood how to use For loop
+Some of the most important fundamentals of JavaScript that I have learned in two months